-The rehabilitation of piriformis syndrome focuses on easing the muscle tension and correcting any muscle imbalances or biomecahnical causes which may be contributing to the condition.
+Treatment and rehabilitation of piriformis syndrome focuses on releasing muscle tension and correcting any muscle imbalances or biomecahnical causes which may be contributing to the condition.

 Flexibility and conditioning

-- Deep sports massage techniques can be used to release the tension in the Piriformis muscle.
+Deep sports massage techniques can be used to release the tension in the Piriformis muscle.
 Massage can be applied on alternate days.
 At the very least two to three sessions at the start of rehabilitation is a good idea.
+As the condition improves massage can be performed deeper, but the deeper the massage the longer it should be left between sessions as the muscle will need to recover in the same way as it does with heavy strengthening exercises.

 Once daily tasks are pain-free, a return to activity program can begin.
 This should be a gradual process.
 An example return to running program is given below.
 How quickly you progress through the program will depend on the extent of the injury and original fitness levels.